-Case Effect Tag parity or RAM error on tag read An error is flagged through the PARRTINTR/ERRTRINTR interrupt signals.
+Case Effect Tag parity or RAM error on tag read An error is flagged through the PARRTINTR or the ERRTRINTR interrupt signal.
 The invalidate operation is cancelled.
 Tag RAM error on valid information write An error is flagged through the ERRWTINTR interrupt signal.
 Subsequent reads to that line are unpredictable.